 Tikki Tikki Tembo by Arlene Mosel is a classic story that I remember enjoying as a child.
 It tells the story of why Chinese parents give their children short names.
 This book is wordier than a lot of the ones I try with my son, but it has become one of his absolute favorites.
 When given a choice, he ALWAYS chooses to read this one. ( Review by Katy Monnot )

 Curious George Goes to the Hospital by Margaret and H.A.
 Rey .
 I adored this book as a child and even though hospitals have changed a lot since this book was written the story still rings true.
 I remember reading this book before having to go to the hospital as a child and finding comfort in it.
+George gets into some trouble with a puzzle and ends up in the hospital with a bad tummy ache.
+It turns out that he swallowed a piece!
+The meat of the story is really the inside look at what happens in a hospital and how it’s really nothing to be afraid of.
 It’s a great book to read when you need to calm fears before a hospital stay.
-I’m not it’s book only fan in our house in fact it’s one of my three year old daughter’s favorite books right now .
+I am not the only fan of this book in our house in fact it’s one of my three year old daughter’s favorite books right now .

 The Monster at the End of This Book by Jon Stone will be instantly recognizable to many of you.
 We didn’t grow up with Elmo ( well maybe some of you young whipper snappers did) we had Grover.
 Loveable blue monster and narrator of this story.
 This book is completely interactive in that Grover is speaking directly to the reader and asking them not to turn the pages.
 It put me in fits of giggles as a child but as a mom I love the reminder to never judge a book by it’s cover .